 And there’s no one to blame here.
 A designer can’t come up with an appealing design if they’re unaware of the scope and type of content.

 A content-first approach eliminates this.
 Understand that nowhere does a content-first approach neglect design.
 It’s not a war between the two.
-It just means both work together to drive the results.
+It just means both works together to drive the results.

 Your content will surely help visitors keep engaged.
 But your website design will decide whether your visitors want to stay on your site in the first place.

 Hence, your designers need to be very much in sync with the strategy.
-If they are aware of the content hierarchy, they can work well with fulfilling their design objectives.
+If they know the content hierarchy, they can work well in fulfilling their design objectives.

 Protip: In case you’re outsourcing your design tasks, ensure that you’re upfront about your content objectives.
 You don’t want a design agency that won’t give equal importance to the content and focus solely on the aesthetics.